 The Slaves of Monterrey

-Let me know what you think about this post and if you have anything to add to this post please post it on the comments section.
-FYI my Morisco ancestors is just one of many that I have found but I have to yet prove my ancestry to them with documents and thus that is why I don’t list them in this post.
-From unofficial research I have also Mulatos and Mestisos.
+Let me know what you think about this post and if you have anything to add to this post please post it in the comments section.
+FYI my Morisco ancestors are just one of many that I have found but I have to yet prove my ancestry to them with documents and thus that is why I don’t list them in this post.
+From my research, I have also come to find many ancestors labeled Mulatos and Mestizos.